New York Construction Accident Lawyer

 Third Party Compensation for Work Injuries

 If you are a construction worker who has been injured on the job, workers’ compensation is not the only source of compensation.
 In many cases where workers suffered severe injuries and disabilities, workers’ compensation benefits alone proved inadequate to cover their losses.
+In such scenario only a New York Construction accident lawyer can get you the compensation you deserve.

 In cases where the negligence of a party other than the employer caused the construction accident, workers may be able to file a third-party claim for significant money damages.
 Third-party claims are usually worth much more than workers’ compensation claims and help seriously injured workers and their families during their most challenging times.
 Here are a few examples of third parties that may be liable: